[Introduction] An HHKB-style split keyboard is coming!

 - It is not possible to connect the left and right keyboards with a TRRS cable.

-- Each keyboard requires its own power source.
+- Each keyboard requires its own power supply.

 - Power can be supplied by either batteries or a USB cable.

-- The left keyboard can be connected to the PC via a wired or wireless connection, or both.
+- The left keyboard can be connected to the PC via wired, wireless, or both.

-→ Connecting a USB cable to the right keyboard will not allow communication with the PC (connect wirelessly to the left keyboard, and then connect the left keyboard to the PC), but power can be supplied.
+→ Connecting a USB cable to the right keyboard will not allow communication with the PC (the left keyboard connects wirelessly, and the left keyboard connects to the PC), but it can supply power.

 *3 In the case of partial wireless connection using BLE Micro Pro and LPME-IO (wired between left and right)

-By attaching the BLE Micro Pro to the left and the LPME-IO to the right, you can achieve partial wireless connectivity.
+By attaching the BLE Micro Pro to your left hand and the LPME-IO to your right hand, you can achieve partial wireless connectivity.

-- Connect the left and right devices with a TRRS cable.
+- Connect the left and right sides with a TRRS cable.

-- Connections tend to be more stable than fully wireless.
+- The connection tends to be more stable than fully wireless.

 Items that must be purchased separately